- Standards Committee

 What happens when you are in the witness box?

-22.47 You may then be subject to cross examination (in both criminal and civil trials), which is when the advocate for the opposing side will put questions to you.
-He or she must give you an opportunity to comment on anything in his/her client's case which differs materially from your evidence ie 'put his case'.
-He or she may ask you questions about matters that you have not covered in your evidence, but which assist his/her client's case.
-He/she may also try to further his/her client's case by casting doubt on the validity or accuracy of your evidence.
+22.48 You may then be subject to cross examination (in both criminal and civil trials), which is when the advocate for the opposing side will put questions to you.
+They must give you an opportunity to comment on anything in their client's case which differs materially from your evidence ie 'put their case'.
+They may ask you questions about matters that you have not covered in your evidence, but which assist their client's case.
+They may also try to further their client's case by casting doubt on the validity or accuracy of your evidence.
 It is important to remain professional when responding to cross examination.
 You should not allow yourself to become angry or upset with the advocate’s questioning, they are simply carrying out their role which is to test their opponent’s case by cross examination.
 It is also important to be precise but complete in your answers.
 For example, if you are asked whether a particular scenario or outcome is possible, and in your view it is, but unlikely, then you should give the complete answer, and not merely answer “Yes”.

-22.49 At any time the judge or Chairman may also ask questions, and when he/she does so will invite the advocate to ask further questions if they wish to do so, arising out of the judge’s question.
+22.50 At any time the judge or Chair may also ask questions, and when they do so they will invite the advocate to ask further questions if they wish to do so, arising out of the judge’s question.

 Remuneration levels for witnesses

 22.51 The RCVS does not usually offer guidance as to remuneration levels, unless the fees charged are so high as to risk bringing the profession into disrepute.
 The RCVS recommends discussion with others working in the field to establish the reasonable ‘going rate’ for expert witness work in any particular field or area of practice.
 Generally, witnesses of fact are entitled to expenses, including loss of earnings.
 In Northern Ireland, witnesses of fact are not paid a professional fee for attending court.
 In Scotland, any loss of earnings are paid net of tax and National Insurance.